naturalness/partycrasher/docs/rest-api.md

 --------

  - Like the GitHub API, this contains full-qualified URLs to resources (based on the User-Agent facing host).
- - Like BugParty, all paths are prefixed with `/partycrasher/:project/`
+ - Unlike BugParty, all paths are optionally prefixed with `/:project/`
+ - All paths are also available without the `/:project/` prefix in case the project is unknown or unspecified.
  - There are three entities:
    - Buckets
    - Reports